-All of Entergy's transmission and distribution organizations have a structured emergency organization to ensure the orderly transition of processes and staffing from routine business operations to emergency operations and restoration in the event of either the threat or impact of severe weather, other natural disaster and/or security related events.
+Entergy's transmission and distribution groups within the Power Delivery organization have a structured emergency organization to ensure the orderly transition of processes and staffing from routine business operations to emergency operations and restoration in the event of either the threat or impact of severe weather, other natural disaster, and/or security related events.
 Entergy has adopted the National Incident Management System ("NIMS") basic Incident Command System ("ICS") structure, terminology, and philosophy that is used for all operating companies, including ETI.
 The plan includes customized variances and cultural terminology in lower levels of the emergency organization to facilitate efficient implementation and operations.

-Entergy has six system operation centers staffed twenty-four hours a day for operating the transmission and distribution systems, including during emergencies.
+Entergy's Power Delivery Reliability Control Center organization has six system operation centers staffed twenty-four hours-a-day for operating the transmission and distribution systems, including during emergencies.
 There are four Distribution Operations Centers ("DOC"), located in Beaumont, Texas; Baton Rouge, Louisiana; Jackson, Mississippi; and Little Rock, Arkansas.
 The DOC located in Beaumont has primary responsibility for ETI's distribution system.
 However, all four DOCs have the capability of backing each other up as necessary.
 There are two Transmission Control Centers ("TCC"), located in Jackson, Mississippi and in Little Rock, Arkansas.
 The TCCs operate as back-ups to each other and serve as the North American Electric Reliability Corporation Transmission Operator for the transmission system.

-Entergy Texas maintains contact listings for the other operating companies for use in supplemental staffing when necessary to respond to large events or predicted major weather events (e.g., hurricane or ice storm).
-Additionally, individual local network service centers maintain call-out lists for line workers, vegetation workers, supervision and support.
+Entergy Texas maintains contact listings for the other operating companies for use in supplemental staffing when necessary to respond to large events or predicted major weather events (e.g., hurricanes or ice storms).
+Additionally, individual local network service centers maintain call-out lists for line workers, vegetation workers, supervision, and support.
 The DOC and TCC maintain rotational rosters due to their 24/7 operations.
-ETI also uses electronic messaging systems to notify managers and supervisors of pending severe weather threat or impacts or when additional personnel are needed for significant events.
+ETI also uses electronic messaging systems to notify managers and supervisors of pending severe weather threats or impacts or when additional personnel are needed for significant events.
 Entergy also maintains memberships with several Mutual Assistance groups for supplemental staffing to respond as needed to major events.